 Anyhow, data loss is a big trouble.
 But a third party partition manager can achieve converting dynamic disk to basic disk without data loss.
 MiniTool Partition Wizard is a good choice.

-MiniTool Partition Wizard a professional partition program which is designed to partition and repartition hard disks, as well make some powerful conversions including Convert Dynamic Disk to Basic Disk, and more.
+MiniTool Partition Wizard, a professional partition program, is designed to partition and repartition hard disks, as well make some powerful conversions including Convert Dynamic Disk to Basic Disk, and more.

-Since the Free Edition doesn’t support to manage dynamic disks, you should choose the Professional Edition or advanced editions to convert dynamic disk to basic disk.
+The Free Edition of this software doesn’t support to manage dynamic disks, and you should choose the Professional Edition or advanced editions to convert dynamic disk to basic disk.

 The inter-conversions between basic disk and dynamic disk can have no data loss as long as you select a right tool.
 All in all, you can convert basic disk to dynamic disk without data loss with Windows snap-in Disk Management or diskpart.
 And then you are able to convert dynamic disk to basic disk with all data are kept well by using MiniTool Partition Wizard if it is necessary.